Cyber Week Offer

 When dysfunctional, your gut microbiome can cause unintentional harm when performing its normal tasks, like a dull knife.
 However, when kept in fit condition, it performs seamlessly and precisely with less risk to surrounding areas.
 In this manner, a healthy gut microbiome functions well and is less likely to harm your intestinal lining - the thin barrier that keeps microbes safe and sound in their preferred environment - your gut - and keeps them from exploring other areas we don’t want – like in your blood!

 When the intestinal lining is compromised, our gut microbes can escape and wind up in places they don’t belong, like other organs.
-As they accrue in these areas, the toxins and metabolites they secrete can lead to inflammatory reactions that damage these tissues and lead to the development of chronic conditions.
+As they accrue in these areas, the toxins and metabolites they secrete can lead to inflammatory reactions that damage these tissues and lead to more harm to the body.
 This is one of the many reasons why we believe so strongly in re-establishing a healthy gut lining.
 But it also plays a role in managing our immune response in times of infection.

-This is just one of many ways our friendly gut microbes help us fight pathogens.
+This is just one of many ways our friendly gut microbes help us fight invaders.
 Additionally, when their populations are strong, they also out-compete for space!
-Many pathogens prefer special sites of attachment on our gut lining cells.
-With a healthy, diverse microbiome – these sites are taken up, leaving pathogens with few places to settle.
+Many invaders prefer special sites of attachment on our gut lining cells.
+With a healthy, diverse microbiome – these sites are taken up, leaving invaders with few places to settle(2).

 Fighting off viruses